thi-ng/blog/2019/20190310-of-umbrellas-transducers-reactive-streams-pt3.md

 continue to use the existing functionality of the **thi.ng/transducers** package, as shown in the above example code.

-First, we’re building a 2D kernel of a Moore neighborhood, a 9 element array (3x3) of 1’s, with the center cell a zero:
+First, we're building a 2D kernel of a Moore neighborhood, a 9 element array (3x3) of 1's, with the center cell a zero:

 ```js
 // 3x3 Moore neighborhood